aff3ct/aff3ct/doc/sphinx/source/user/simulation/parameters/sim/sim.rst

    :Default: 0
    :Examples: ``--sim-max-fra 1``

-Set the maximum number of frames to play after what the current simulated noise point is stopped.
-A 0 value means no limit.
-The simulation is also stopped except if the :ref:`sim-sim-crit-nostop` option is used.
+Set the maximum number of frames to simulate per noise point.
+When a noise point reaches the maximum frame limit, the simulation is stopped.
+0 value means no limit.

+.. note:: The default behavior is to stop the simulator when the limit is reached but it is possible to override it with the :ref:`sim-sim-crit-nostop` parameter.
+In this case, the remaining noise points will also be simulated and the limit will be applied for each of them.

 .. _sim-sim-stop-time: